 I’ve posted some of these answers previously on “Frank Answers Briefly” but it seems good to gather them together under one heading.
-If I receive other questions about customs and liturgical observances of the seasons of Advent and Christmas through The Epiphany of our Lord, I will add them chronologically.
+If I receive other questions about customs and liturgical observances of the seasons of Advent and Christmas through The Epiphany of our Lord, I will add them chronologically, with the most recent answer on top.

 About a Six- or Seven-Week Advent – November 19, 2020